Find Grad Schools

 11 Yearly Graduations

 North Carolina A & T State University comes in at #10 on our list of the most popular colleges offering master's degrees in agriculture.
 Roughly 12,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $3,540 per year, while in-state graduate students, on average, pay $4,745 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to agriculture majors at NC A&T. Of these students, 55% were women and 73% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 11 people received their master's degree in agriculture from NC A&T. Of these students, 46% were women and 31% were members of underrepresented racial-ethnic groups.

 #10